-Up until a few months ago, most of us weren’t really concerned with what was behind us while we worked.
+Up until a couple of years ago, most of us weren’t really concerned with what was behind us while we worked.
 But now our co-workers and classmates have a front-row view into our homes.
 Don’t let that view be a couch piled with laundry or a stack of boxes.

 People can usually only see the top two-thirds of the room, so if you need to store a lot of books, I recommend putting most of them on the lower shelves.

-My frined Jennifer Morrell from An Inspiring Home designed this really simple bookshelf arrangement and it’s a perfect Zoom backdrop.
+My friend Jennifer Morrell from An Inspiring Home designed this really simple bookshelf arrangement and it’s a perfect Zoom backdrop.